Michael the Syrian: Composition and structure

 Michael is best known for the world chronicle that he composed, the longest and richest surviving chronicle in the Syriac language.
-The Chronicle is the most extensive Syriac historical work ever written, comprising 21 books from the Creation of the world to his era in1194.
+The Chronicle is the most extensive historical work of Syriac literature ever written, comprising 21 books from the Creation of the world to his era in 1194.
 It was composed in a unique three-column format: the first column for secular and political history, the second for ecclesiastical affairs, and the third for natural phenomena such as earthquakes, locust swarms, and celestial events.
 Between chapters, Michael inserted chronological tables that synchronized different systems of dating — the Seleucid era, the Nativity, Olympiads, and the Hijra (used exclusively in reference to Muslim caliphs).
 A small miscalculation in aligning Seleucid and Nativity dates runs throughout the work.
 This method built upon the tables of Eusebius of Caesarea, was expanded by Jacob of Edessa, and later developed by Michael himself.

 This new format of separate columns outlining different historical sections was used by earlier by Syriac Orthodox hierarchs such as John of Ephesus, Jacob of Edessa, and Dionysius of Tell-Mahre, and later by Bar Hebraeus.
 It was reserved for senior hierarchs which emphasized the important mission that accompanied it.

 Michael occasionally devoted all three columns to a single subject when greater detail was needed.
 After the chronicle ends abruptly, it is followed by six appendices.
 The first appendix summarizes the kings and patriarchs cited in the text.
 The second appendix is a treatise on the historical identity of the Syrians, associating them with ancient Near Eastern empires which are the Assyrians, Babylonians, and Arameans.
 When the chronicle was translated into Armenian twice in 1246 and 1247, some aspects were changed to accommodate Armenian interests.